The Intruder (2019 film): Plot

-The next morning, Scott contacts Cassidy, who has since changed her name, but she hangs up when Scott mentions her father.
-Scott also discovers Charlie has never stayed at the Royal.
+The next morning, Scott contacts Cassidy, who has since changed her name, but she hangs up when Scott mentions her father and the house she grew up in.
+Scott also discovers Charlie has never stayed at the Royal Hotel downtown.
 Charlie appears in the house and passionately declares his feelings for Annie.
 She claims she is feeling ill and calmly asks Charlie to leave, which he does.
-Annie then goes upstairs and finds a hidden door behind the linen closet, leading to Charlie's underground cellar, where he has been living the whole time since selling the house.
-Meanwhile, Scott is driving home and receives a call back from Cassidy who explains Charlie is a pathological liar who murdered her mother after she threatened a divorce.
+Annie then goes upstairs and finds a hidden door behind the linen closet, leading to Charlie's underground cellar, where he has been living the whole time ever since he sold the house.
+Meanwhile, Scott is driving home and receives a call back from Cassidy who explains her father, Charlie is a pathological liar and a psychopath who murdered her mother when she threatened a divorce.

 Back at the house, Charlie discovers that Annie has found his cellar.
 He knocks her unconscious, carries her upstairs and begins assaulting her.
 When Scott returns home, Charlie ambushes him and throws him over the hallway balcony.
 Charlie begins strangling Annie, but Scott reappears.
-The two men struggle and Annie stabs Charlie in the back.
-Charlie staggers away to the cellar, where he retrieves a shotgun.
+The two men clash and Annie stabs Charlie in the back.
+Charlie staggers away to the cellar, where he grabs a shotgun.

 Scott and Annie hide behind the bedroom door as Charlie searches the house for them.
-When Charlie enters the room, Scott strikes him in the head with a baseball bat and seizes the rifle.
-Lying on the floor bleeding, Charlie taunts Scott by saying Scott would never dare shoot him.
+When Charlie enters a room, Scott bashes him on the head with a baseball bat and snatches the rifle.
+Lying on the floor bleeding, Charlie taunts Scott by saying he can't shoot him because the rifle is unloaded, but Scott tells Charlie to check his pockets confirming otherwise.
 As they stand over Charlie, Annie calls 911 and informs the dispatcher that her husband has just shot an intruder.
-Horrified, Charlie screams, "You don't deserve Foxglove!"
-Scott replies, "Go to hell," and shoots Charlie, finally killing him.
+Horrified and heartbroken, Charlie screams, "You don't deserve Foxglove!"
+Scott replies, "Go to hell," and shoots Charlie, killing him.